 One of the goals of this course is to teach you how to solve new problems.
 This will be the topic of the current section.
 We believe that it is much better to learn how to design solutions instead of trying to cover all interview questions that exist.
 There are a few reasons for that.

 First of all, new interview questions get created all the time.
-It is virtually impossible to be well-prepared for all of them.
+It is virtually impossible to know all of them by heart.
 Second, even if you know the solutions to many problems you need to be able to analyze these solutions, have a discussion about them and be able to tweak them in case the interviewer decides to modify the question in some way.

 One final reason is that employers are looking for people who can think of solutions on the spot.
 This is why it is very useful to learn how to be such a person.

 So, how can you achieve that?
 In this section we will discuss several strategies for solving algorithmic problems.
 They will give you a small framework for approaching a problem and coming up with a good solution.

 Remember that practicing solving problems is the only way to really get in good shape.
 These strategies are one tool that you can use but you will become good with it only if you devote enough time applying it.
 Actually, with time you will notice various patterns in the problems and it will become much easier for you to crack them.